Part Three: Apollo 17

 The Hasselblad 70mm electric camera had a handgrip fitted under the camera for triggering exposures.
 See picture below (Photography, Apollo Archive).
-The TV coverage of this scene actually shows both astronauts were operating a hand-held camera (EVA-1, Apollo Archive).
+The TV coverage of this scene actually shows both astronauts were operating a hand-held camera (EVA-1, Archive).

 Fig. 4a.
 Hasselblad 500 EL fitted with its hand grip.

 To take the iconic shot AS17-134-20384, due to the angle of the visible Earth, Gene Cernan should have rotated the camera approximately 30 degrees counter-clockwise and, at the same time, tilted it backwards at an angle of approx. 30-33 degrees.
 The same approach to shot AS17-134-20387 by Jack Schmitt should have turned the camera approx. 15 degrees clockwise and, at the same time, tilted it backwards at an angle of approx. 30-33 degrees.
 These movements are not obvious in the video frames.

 Moreover, it is claimed that only one camera loaded with Magazine 134 was used during the episode with the flag.
 Indeed, as it can be seen from the Image Library, another camera loaded with Magazine 147 was also available for the first EVA, but was not used between 117:48:26 AET (AS17-147-22527) and 120:36:02 AET (AS17-147-22528).
 Therefore, all pictures with the flag and Earth were taken with the same magazine and camera.
 Note that according to the record, photos with Earth in frame were taken around 118 hr 30 min AET.